This Step: Get a Learner Permit

 Get a Learner Permit in California

 California enlists a graduated drivers licensing program for teens looking to get behind the wheel.
-If you are older than 15 ½ but younger than 17 ½, you can obtain a permit by following these steps below.
-If you are older than 17 ½ but younger than 18, you may get your permit without taking driver education and driver training.
+If you are older than 15 ½ years old but younger than 17 ½ years old, you can obtain a permit by following these steps below.
+If you are older than 17 ½ years old but younger than 18 years old, you may get your permit without taking driver education and driver training.
 The only catch is that you can’t take the driving test until you 18 years old.

 A) Ace a Few DMV Practice Tests